Evodia rutaecarpa (Wu Zhu Yu)

 Frequently asked questions about Evodia rutaecarpa (Wu Zhu Yu)

-Evodia rutaecarpa (Wu Zhu Yu) is studied for helps support digestive comfort, supports thermogenic metabolism, helps promote healthy circulation.
-Traditionally used in Chinese herbal formulas for cold-type abdominal pain, nausea, and reflux-like symptoms, evodiamine and rutaecarpine influence gastrointestinal motility and visceral sensation in preclinical studies relevant to traditional digest…
+Evodia rutaecarpa is researched primarily for Gut Health, Metabolic Health, and Cardiovascular.
+Traditionally used in Chinese herbal formulas for cold-type abdominal pain, nausea, and reflux-like symptoms, evodiamine and rutaecarpine influence gastrointestinal motility and visceral sensation in preclinical studies relevant to traditio…

-Reported potential side effects may include: Hepatotoxicity has been reported at high or prolonged doses in animal and case data.
+For most healthy adults, Evodia rutaecarpa is well tolerated at studied doses.
+Reported effects can include: Hepatotoxicity has been reported at high or prolonged doses in animal and case data.
 Cardiac effects including palpitations or rhythm changes are possible at higher doses.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Evodia rutaecarpa is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: May alter metabolism of CYP1A2 substrates such as theophylline and caffeine.
+Possible interactions include: May alter metabolism of CYP1A2 substrates such as theophylline and caffeine.
 Caution with anticoagulants given possible cardiovascular and platelet effects.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(2 citations)